Research Project 2016-17

 b) Typical general features such as

-Silent acceptance; inspection duties; force majeur clauses; contract adaptation; the perfect tender rule; the parol evidence rule; dispute settlement mechanism
+Silent acceptance; inspection duties; force majeur clauses; contract adaptation; the perfect tender rule; the parole evidence rule; dispute settlement mechanism

 3) Policy issues such as: